-Andrew also served as chief growth officer for a chain of retail stores, project coordinator at BIDE (an economic consulting firm in Washington, D.C.), consultant to a private consulting firm in Rome, Italy, and training program developer for Unisys Asia (based in Beijing, China).
+Andrew also served as chief growth officer for a chain of retail stores, project coordinator at BIDE (an economic consulting firm in Washington, D.C.), consultant to a private consulting firm in Rome, Italy, and training program developer for Unisys Asia.

 This program will be moderated by Michael Smith, FastSpring.